 On the contrary, it is better to provide a resume than a CV in case of a job hiring.
 A hiring manager might prefer a shorter document like a resume.

-Yes, there are notable difference between CV and resume.
-A CV is a detailed document that provides an extensive overview of an individual’s academic and professional background, including research, publications, teaching experience, and more.
-On the other hand, a resume is a summary that emphasizes relevant work experience, skills, and achievements.
-The choice between the two depends on the job requirements, industry practices, and regional preferences.
+Ans.
+Yes, there are key differences between a CV and a resume.
+A CV is a detailed document covering your academic and professional background, including research, publications, and teaching experience.
+In contrast, a resume is a concise summary focused on relevant work experience, skills, and achievements.
+The choice between the two depends on job requirements, industry standards, and regional preferences.

 To read more related articles, click here.